bob-gray/serviceberry/README.md

 Routing
 -------
-Using the Serviceberry API builds a service tree.
+Using Serviceberry builds a service tree.
 Starting with a trunk - branches and leaves are added.
-Middleware can be injected at stage.
+Middleware can be injected at any stage.
 Each incoming request walks the tree to create a queue of handlers.
 All handlers (middleware, catches and endpoint implementations) have the same signature `(request, response)` and each handler has equal opportunity to control the request and response.

 Handler queues are cummulative.
-Each new branch builds onto the queue.
-If a request method, path, content type and accepted response type match the service tree, all queued handlers will be executed in sequence.
+Each matching branch builds onto the queue.
 If an error occurs while executing the queue it will be caught and fallback to the nearest catch.
-The thrown error will be available in the catch hander as `request.error`.
+Errors are available in the catch hander as `request.error`.

-Each handler in the queue must call `request.proceed()` to invoke the next handler or `response.send()` to end the response.
+Each handler in the queue must call `request.proceed()` to invoke the next handler or `response.send()` or `request.fail()` to end the request.
+Request `proceed()` and `fail()` are bound to the request internally so the can be called passed as callbacks - such as `.then(request.proceed).catch(request.fail)`.
+Once one of these methods is called, control is passed to the next handler which becomes the new request "owner".
+Only the current handler has a reference to the active request and response instances.
+Each handler is passed unique request and response instances (shallow copies).

 Auto Error Statuses
 -------------------